shlomif/quad-pres/README.md

 Quad-Pres uses CMake as the installer, so consult INSTALL for installation instructions.

-After it is installed type "quadp -man" for usage instructions.
+After it is installed, type "quadp -man" for usage instructions.

 The Quad-Pres homepage is at: